-Bariatric surgery is the most effective way to lose excess weight and keep it off in the long term.
+Bariatric Surgery is the most effective way to lose excess weight and keep it off in the long term.
 It is also called weight loss surgery or obesity surgery.
-The different types of bariatric surgery are explained.
+The different types of bariatric surgery options are explained here.

 What is bariatric surgery?

 Bariatric surgery is surgery that affects your stomach and how you digest food.
 It produces it’s effect in two ways:

 Firstly, it makes your stomach much smaller, which causes you to feel full after eating only a small amount of food.
 Secondly, it changes your hunger hormones (ghrelin, leptin etc) there by your appetite is significantly reduced.
 You eat less food and absorb fewer calories after bariatric surgery.